 What a good cash flow statement looks like

-The amount of cash you should have available can vary significantly depending on the type of business you own and your operations.
+The amount of cash you should have available can vary significantly depending on the type of business you own and your operation.

-With this in mind, there’s no ‘perfect’ cash flow statement that applies to every business – however, there are three general indicators that your cash flow is in a healthy position:
+There’s no ‘perfect’ cash flow statement that applies to every business – however, there are three general indicators to look out for when operating healthy cash flow:

-- You record positive cash flow from operating activities: The foremost requirement of a healthy business is its ability to generate more cash than it spends.
+- You record positive cash flow from your operations: The main priority of a healthy business is its ability to generate more cash than it spends.
 As such, your business’s core operations should consistently grow your net cash flow over time.

-- Your customer payments are up-to-date: Late payments frequently contribute to an unhealthy cash flow, as business owners are forced to shoulder unnecessary expenses such as overdraft fees as a direct consequence.
+- Your customer payments are up to date: Late payments frequently contribute to an unhealthy cash flow, as business owners contribute to unnecessary expenses such as overdraft fees as a direct consequence.
 To minimise delayed payments, you should calculate your debtor days (the average time it takes for your customers to pay you) and work out what an acceptable number of debtor days is.
-Generally, the acceptable number of debtor days will depend on your credit terms and business model, but the lower the number, the better.
+Usually, this number will depend on your credit terms and business model, but the lower the number, the better.

 - Your investments are funded by cash, not financing: Although from time to time having positive net cash flow from financing activities is necessary when expanding your business, ideally it should be the exception rather than the rule.
-This suggests the company is using its cash flow from operating activities to pay off external financing and issue dividends, instead of taking out new loans.
-Simply put, it reassures investors that the fundamentals of the business are strong enough and that it can pay for its own growth, instead of relying on one-time gains such as selling its assets or raising funds.
+Using cash flow from your services reassures investors that the cash flow is healthy and the business can pay for its own growth, instead of relying on one-time gains such as selling its assets or raising funds.

-- Streamline your invoicing process: However you track payments, it’s important to be able to see what you’re owed and know how to collect unpaid invoices.
-QuickBooks makes it easy to manage invoices from to end-to-end.
-You can create, send, track and send reminders to customers, all in one place.
+- Streamline your invoicing process: When you track payments, it’s important to be able to see what you’re owed and know how to collect unpaid invoices.
+QuickBooks makes it easy to create, send, track and send invoice reminders to customers, all in one place.

 - Reduce outgoings: Look for areas in which you can reduce recurring monthly, quarterly and annual expenses.
 Can you reduce the cost of utilities, rent, payroll, subscriptions or other unnecessary expenses?

-- Increase income: Consider how you can increase revenue by exploring new sales channels, expanding your offering or selling off assets you no longer need for a quick cash injection.
+- Increase income: Consider how you can increase revenue by exploring different types of cash flow.